deckhouse/virtualization/docs/USER_GUIDE.md

 - The `Migratable` condition describes not only the VM but the cluster itself.
 If you remove the required label from the only suitable node without changing the VM parameters, the condition still becomes `False`.
 When a suitable node appears, the condition returns to `True`.

 - When a node is made unschedulable, the VM stays capable of migrating.
 Cordoning, rebooting, and node maintenance happen on their own, so the condition stays `True` and only the reason changes to `VirtualMachineWaitingForMigrationTarget`.
 Otherwise, planned maintenance of a neighboring node would turn a CPU or memory change into a VM restart.
-In the CE edition, such changes require a reboot in any case.
+In DP Open, such changes require a reboot in any case.

 - The `True` value means that the VM is capable of migrating, not that it's ready to migrate right now.
 Before a migration, look at the reason.
 The `VirtualMachineMigratable` reason means there's a node to migrate to, and `VirtualMachineWaitingForMigrationTarget` means there's no suitable node at this moment.
 The `d8_virtualization_virtualmachine_migratable` metric carries the same answer in the `reason` label, so a dashboard that filters VMs only by value counts waiting VMs together with those ready to migrate.